1986 President's Gold Cup International Tournament: Overview

-On 12 March, the match between President's XI and Pakistan XI ended in a 1–1 draw.
+On 12 March, the match between President's XI and Pakistan ended in a 1–1 draw.
 Pakistan was losing 1–0 to President's XI and in the last minute, Agha Saeed's goal equalized the match.
-In an earlier encounter, Nassaji Mazandaran dominated Pakistan Customs by 3–0 to head the points table.
-However, the next day Bangladesh XI after a close contested match defeated Nassaji Mazandaran by a solitary goal.
+In an earlier encounter, Mazandaran Province dominated Pakistan Customs by 3–0 to head the points table.
+However, the next day Bangladesh XI after a close contested match defeated Mazandaran Province by a solitary goal.
 In the second match of the afternoon, the Shenyang Army Unit drew 1–1 with President's XI.
 After surrendering the advantage to the President's XI in the 63rd minute when left-winger Ghulam Sarwar deceived goalkeeper Song Zongsheng with a shot, they levelled in the 81st minute when President's XI were reduced to 10 men.

-On 14 March, Pakistan Customs held Pakistan XI to a goal-less draw.
+On 14 March, Pakistan Customs held Pakistan to a goal-less draw.
 This changed the entire position of the tournament.
-President's XI had scored six points from five matches followed by Pakistan XI with five points from four encounters and Nassaji Mazandaran with five points from four games.
-However, Nassaji Mazandaran gained seven points by defeating the Shenyang Army Unit 2–1, while Bangladesh XI defeated Pakistan XI by a solitary goal.
+President's XI had scored six points from five matches followed by Pakistan with five points from four encounters and Mazandaran Province with five points from four games.
+However, Mazandaran Province gained seven points by defeating the Shenyang Army Unit 2–1, while Bangladesh defeated Pakistan by a solitary goal.
 The Iranians earned a penalty kick a minute before the half time which was converted by Nader Dastneshan, who also scored the second goal in the 57th minute to put his team 2–0 in front.
 The Shenyang Army Unit reduced the margin in the 72nd minute with Wang Gang scoring the goal.
 In the other encounter, Bangladesh surprised Pakistan with Shahinur Kabir Shimul scoring the goal in the 85th minute of the play.
 However, the Pakistanis disputed referee Abdul Shakoor Baloch's decision as they claimed the deputy referee Israr Ali had raised the flag to signal the scorer off-side but the referee stood firm on its decision.

-Nassaji Mazandaran lifted the gold medal, while the President's XI took the silver medal with a superior goal average and Bangladesh earned the bronze.
+Mazandaran Province lifted the gold medal, while the President's XI took the silver medal with a superior goal average and Bangladesh earned the bronze.
 Nader Dastneshan was named the tournament's top scorer.